 Preventing Injuries For Girls in Youth Sports

 After coaching girls for years, there has been a lot of talk about preventing injuries.
-Injury prevention has been at the corner stone of practices and the game plan.
+Injury prevention has been at the cornerstone of practices and the game plan.
 Participating in youth sports can be a great way for young girls to stay active.
-They learn new skills, and build self-confidence.
-However, playing sports can also increase the risk of injury particularly during puberty when the body is undergoing significant physical changes.
+They learn new skills and build self-confidence.
+However, playing sports can also increase the risk of injury during puberty when the body is undergoing significant physical changes.
 Overuse injuries, in particular, can be a common problem for girls in youth sports.

 What causes overuse injuries?

-• One common overuse injury that affects young female athletes is patellofemoral pain syndrome (PFPS), also known as “runner’s knee.”
+- One common overuse injury that affects young female athletes is patellofemoral pain syndrome (PFPS), also known as “runner’s knee.”
 PFPS occurs when the kneecap rubs against the thigh bone, causing pain and discomfort.
-This can be especially problematic for girls who participate in sports that involve a lot of running or jumping.
-Some sports such as basketball or volleyball.
+This can be especially problematic for girls who participate in sports that involve a lot of running or jumping, such as basketball or volleyball.

 Ideas on Injury Prevention

-As a coach, it is important to recognize too many activites and to encourage rest days.
-Not only does it help prevent overuse physical injuries but also keeps athletes coming back, excited to play.
+Encouraging girls to take breaks and rest can help prevent these injuries from occurring.
+As a coach, it is important to recognize too many activities and to encourage rest days.
+Not only does it help prevent overuse of physical injuries but it also keeps athletes coming back, excited to play.
 It instills a continued love of that sport.

 Another important step is to make sure that girls are using proper technique and form when participating in sports.
 Coaches and trainers should emphasize the importance of proper warm-up and stretching before games and practices, and should also monitor girls’ technique to ensure that they are not putting excessive stress on their joints or muscles.